-- Be available for emergency call-in work during non-standard business hours including evenings, weekends, and holidays and during emergencies such as snow and ice control operations and other situations requiring the deployment of City equipment.
+- Must be available for emergency call-in work during non-standard business hours including evenings, weekends, and holidays and during emergencies such as snow and ice control operations and other situations requiring the deployment of City equipment.

-- Perform heavy physical labor, moving various pieces of equipment weighing up to 100 lbs. unassisted; transferring objects weighing 50 lbs. frequently.
+- Must be able to perform medium physical labor, moving various pieces of equipment weighing up to 50 lbs. unassisted; transferring objects weighing 20 lbs. frequently.

-- Withstand prolonged exposure to variable and extreme weather conditions including rain, wind, excessive heat, intense cold, and snow.
+- Must be able to withstand prolonged exposure to variable and extreme weather conditions including rain, wind, excessive heat, intense cold, and snow.

-- Wear and use personal protective equipment (PPE) standard to equipment repair and maintenance, including the use of common and specialized safety equipment (i.e., shoes, gloves, glasses, hearing protection, safety vest, and reflective clothing).
+- Must wear and use personal protective equipment (PPE) standard to equipment repair and maintenance, including the use of common and specialized safety equipment (i.e., shoes, gloves, glasses, hearing protection, safety vest, and reflective clothing).

-- One year of experience performing maintenance and minor repair in the automotive or heavy equipment repair field performing duties closely related to the essential functions above.
+- One year of experience performing maintenance and minor repair of automotive and/or heavy equipment.

 - A valid State of Wisconsin Driver’s License at time of appointment and throughout employment.